dmbaggett/tagz/README.md

 tagz
 ====

-Clean up music file names and (eventually) ID3 tags.
-This is my work-in-progress Python script to fix my music.
-You need chardet to use it.
-Tested with Python 2.7.3.
+Music apps like Songbird and Winamp have trouble importing files with non-ASCII characters in filenames and with corrupted tags.
+This script attempts to fix such problems with minimal input from the user.

+Requirements:
+- Python 2.7 (untested with Python 3.X)
+- chardet